 but Noether showed that they lead to the conservation laws:

 leads to the law of conservation of momentum;

-when displaced in time leads to the law of conservation of energy (the first law of thermodynamics).
+the temporal equivalent leads to the law of conservation of energy (the first law of thermodynamics).

 Taken together, these lead to the second law of thermodynamics